AbhijeetKrishnan/sokoban-solvability-predictor/README.md

 ```bash
 python model.py
 ```
-7. Predict the solvability of a custom level (TODO)
+7. Predict the solvability of a custom level (TODO:)
 ```bash
 ```